Fred Grim: Managerial career

-After his active playing career, Grim became goalkeeper coach at Ajax' academy.
+After his active playing career, Grim became goalkeeper coach at the Ajax Academy.
 From the 2004-05 season, Grim functioned as assistant coach for Jong Ajax with John van den Brom as manager.
 He held this position until March 2005, where he was promoted to Ajax' first team staff as a goalkeeper coach under manager Danny Blind.

 In the 2007–08 season, Grim was assistant coach to Gert Aandewiel at Sparta Rotterdam.
 From the 2009–10 season, Grim began a three-year-period as a goalkeeper coach for Jong Ajax.
-Later it turned out that Grim did not finish his period as goalkeeper coach because of the many coaching changes at Ajax.
+Later, it turned out that Grim did not finish his period as goalkeeper coach because of the many coaching changes at Ajax.
 He was appointed head coach of the Ajax U19 in 2010.
 Grim reached the finals of the NextGen Series in the 2011–12 season with the U19.
 This was the very first edition of the European tournament for under-19s.
-In the final they lost to Inter Milan.
+In the final, they lost to Inter Milan.
 Grim won the national title for U19s twice with the Ajax team.
 He received his highest coaching diploma on 17 February 2010.

 On 11 October 2012, it was announced that Grim became head coach of Almere City, who were in last place in the second-tier Eerste Divisie at the time.
 After the arrival of Grim, results improved.
 On 30 November 2012, the 2–1 victory over Excelsior set a new club record, as this marked the fifth win in a row for Almere City.
-On 14 December, Grim received his first personal prize as a trainer: prior to the match against FC Dordrecht, he was awarded the Bronze Bull by Kenneth Perez, after being voted the best manager of the second period.
+On 14 December, Grim received his first personal prize as a trainer: prior to the match against Dordrecht, he was awarded the Bronze Bull by Kenneth Perez, after being voted the best manager of the second period.
 Two years later, on 12 December 2014, the club won its first period championship in club history, allowing the team to participate in the play-offs for promotion to the Eredivisie.
 However, these were lost 2–3 on aggregate to De Graafschap.

 On 22 June 2015, it was announced that he would leave Almere City for the Netherlands under-21 team.
 Under his leadership, the Netherlands failed to qualify for the 2017 UEFA European Under-21 Championship.
 The Netherlands came second in the group behind Slovakia and lost the decisive play-offs to Portugal.

 In 2016, Grim became Danny Blind's assistant for the Netherlands.
 After Blind was fired on 26 March 2017, after losing the World Cup qualifier against Bulgaria 2–0 the day before, Grim was appointed caretaker national coach.
 On 28 March 2017, the Netherlands lost 1–2 to Italy in a friendly match under his leadership.
 Under his leadership, the Dutch national team also won a friendly against Morocco 2–1 and a friendly against Ivory Coast 5–0.
 These matches were played on 31 May and 4 June 2017 respectively.
 Between September 2017 and November 2017, Grim became assistant coach again under the new national coach Dick Advocaat.
 The Netherlands national team failed to qualify for the 2018 FIFA World Cup.